 Beryl was known for her generosity and devotion to family, as well as her sarcastic, quick wit that left an impression on everyone she encountered.
 She was preceded in death by: her son, Matthew; her sisters: Edith and Virginia, and her brother, Lewis Laverne.
 She is survived by: her brother, Glen of Dennison, TX; her son, Michael of Thailand; her grandchildren: Sarah and Jackson; her daughter-in-law, Lisa; her two great-grandsons: Landen and Logan - all residing in Tulsa, and by several nieces, nephews, and other loved ones.

-To send flowers to Beryl's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Beryl Canaday Murphy, please visit our floral store.